Skip to content

 extraKnownMarketplaces

 Defines additional marketplaces that should be available for the project.
-Typically used in project-level settings to ensure team members have access to required plugin sources.
+Typically used in project-level settings to ensure team members can access required plugin sources.

 When a project includes extraKnownMarketplaces: